Gotedo/Bible-Chapter-Verse-Parser/README.md

 - Run `go test ./... -v`.
 - Run `go vet ./...`.
 - Optionally run `golangci-lint run` (CI tries to run it if present).

-## LICENSE

-This port keeps the repository's original license (see `LICENCE.md`).

-If you'd like, I can expand any section (more examples, package docs, or a small example app).
-Also happy to open a PR with further documentation or CI refinements.

 ## CREDIT